SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-alignment.md

         }
     }
     @Tab("iPadOS") {
-        On iPadOS, alignment optimizes component layout.

-        Alignment on iPadOS takes advantage of the larger screen real estate, allowing for more complex layouts.
-Custom alignments can improve usability in multitasking scenarios or when paired with a keyboard.
+        On iPadOS, the `alignment(_:)` option optimizes component layout for larger screens, enhancing usability in multitasking scenarios like Split View or Slide Over.
+Custom alignments improve readability for complex layouts, while default alignment ensures a natural flow, making it ideal for forms, tutorials, or presentations on iPads.
         @TabNavigator {
-            @Tab("iPadOS 26 and newer") {
+            @Tab("iPadOS 26 and Newer") {
-                All components are aligned to the leading edge for a more precise content flow, with trailing alignment not recommended due to readability challenges.
+                For iPadOS 26 and newer, leading alignment is recommended for text-heavy sheets to ensure a clear content flow, especially in multitasking environments.
+Center alignment suits visual-centric designs, while trailing alignment supports localized interfaces but is less common due to readability concerns.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-Alignment-Default-iPadOS26", alt: "Default Alignment") {